nandkumar1000/Elementarium/README.md

 Periodic Table 🧪

-*Abstract
+*Abstract:-

 This repository hosts a captivating, interactive web-based periodic table, crafted using a harmonious blend of HTML, CSS, and JavaScript.
 It provides an engaging platform for exploring the fundamental properties of chemical elements, including their names, symbols, atomic numbers, and atomic weights.

-##Technology Stack
+**Technology Stack:-

-HTML: Provides the structure and semantics for the periodic table layout.
+1.HTML: Provides the structure and semantics for the periodic table layout.
-CSS: Styles the elements for a visually appealing presentation and ensures a seamless user experience.
+2.CSS: Styles the elements for a visually appealing presentation and ensures a seamless user experience.
-JavaScript: Enables interactive functionality, allowing users to interact with elements and view additional information.
+3.JavaScript: Enables interactive functionality, allowing users to interact with elements and view additional information.

 ##Features
 Responsive Design: The periodic table dynamically adapts its layout to suit different screen sizes, ensuring an optimal viewing experience across devices.